- Contains a number of preset cloth examples.

 When animating or posing the character you must begin from the bind pose.
 Move the character to its initial pose over several frames so the physics engine can simulate the clothing moving.
 Very fast movements and teleport jumps can break the physics simulation.

-Defines a vertex group to control over bending stiffness.
+- Vertex group for fine control over bending stiffness.

 - Shrinking Group